-- 1. Remove the wheel. - 2.
-Remove the 'R' clips using pliers, unscrew the retaining pins and slide out the old pads from the caliper. - 7.
-Gently prise the pistons back into the caliper using a plastic tire lever (or similar). - 8.
-Clean the inside of the caliper with a clean rag and insert the new brake pads, and new springs.
-The new pads must be genuine Hope compatible pads for the appropriate caliper. - 9.
-Refit the wheel and adjust the pad position, (see section 2.5). - 10.Bed in the new pads (see section 2.6).
+- On Mono Mini brakes, remove the wheel.
+For Mono M4 and Mono6ti brakes the wheel can be left in. - 2.
+Remove the 'R' clips using pliers, push out the retaining pins and slide out the old pads from the caliper. - 1.
+Gently prise the pistons back into the caliper using a plastic tyre lever (or similar). - Clean the inside of the caliper with a clean rag and insert the new brake pads, and new springs.
+The new pads must be genuine Hope compatible pads for the appropriate caliper.
+Note: lubricate the o-ring on the pad retaining pin before fitting. - 3.
+Refit the wheel and adjust the pad position, (see section 2.5). - 4.
+Bed in the new pads (see section 2.6).